portillojj/athletic_sales_analysis/README.md

 ## Installation

 ## Usage
-This assigment highlights the usage of Pandas, lambda, groupby, and apply functions for analyzing sales information for an e-commerce company.
+This assigment highlights the usage of groupby and pivot table functions for analyzing sales information for athletic apparel sales in the United States.

 ## Support
 Some of the code on this assigment was done with the help of a bootcamp tutor.